SadeghDehyadgari/statistics-calculator/README.md

 # 📊 Statistics Calculator

+This project was built to practice and demonstrate JavaScript skills learned through freeCodeCamp.

 A simple web-based statistics calculator that computes **mean, median, mode, range, variance, and standard deviation** from a list of numbers.

 🔗 **Live Demo:** [Statistics Calculator](https://sadeghdehyadgari.github.io/statistics-calculator/)